 Turning your existing web app into a PWA

-If you are considering refactoring a web app into a mobile one, there are a couple of things you want to assess before rewriting the entire frontend codebase.
-You might be able to achieve what you are looking for with a much simpler solution, progressive web apps and service workers!
-So, let’s dive into what a PWA is, how you could implement it and their limitations.
+If you're considering refactoring a web app into a mobile one, there are a couple of things you want to assess before rewriting the entire frontend codebase.
+You might be able to achieve what you are looking for with a much simpler solution, Progressive Web Apps and service workers!

 All of this is made possible mostly by the browser’s service workers.
-They consist of a script that the browser runs to communicate with other servers, much like a proxy server4.
+These scripts run in the background of the user's web browser, enabling key functionalities such as offline access, push notifications, and caching data.
 For security reasons, service workers only run over HTTPS because they have the ability to intercept network requests and modify responses.

 These scripts, much like web workers, allow your browser to run asynchronous, event-based functionalities without interrupting or blocking your application, making extensive use of promises and running in a separate thread from the main4.
 These workers don’t have any access to the DOM directly, so they’re not able to use the browser’s local storage.
 For that reason, service workers use the Cache API.
 The cache storage is what allows you to save relevant files and data and emulate an offline mode.